AshleyDawson/cookiepolicy/README.md

 		});
 	</script>

-You can also pass several options to CookiePolicy, you can do so like this:
+You can also pass several options to CookiePolicy:

         <script type="text/javascript">
                 $(document).ready(function() {